Whitey Bulger's liquor store

 Image source: Google Maps

-This Google Street View image of Bulger's former liquor store was taken in November of 2022.
+This Google Street View image of Bulger's former liquor store was taken in November 2022.
 These days, it is called Rotary Liquors.

 South Boston Liquor Mart